hlgr360/so-simple-theme/_posts/blog/2014-04-24-sdks-work-until-they-dont.md

 SDKs can help API Developers to quickly get a working example of the API.
 The SDK might also present an optimized client from a target platform perspective (i.e. for mobile connectivity or constrained hardware).
 It might allow you to simplify your API design by extracting business logic into the client and/or provide better scalability by exploiting client-side processing.
 Last but not least there might be an expectation or preference by your intended target developer community to have a strongly typed presentation of the API in their programming language of choice.

-Lets contrast that with the main drawbacks of SDK's:
+Let's contrast that with the main drawbacks of SDK's:

 * Picking platform, language and framework winners
 * 3rd Party framework dependencies